udzura/slides/rubykaigi2025/index.md

 - WebAssembly is:
   - A binary instruction format
   - Originally designed for execution in web browsers
-  - Nowadays used in various environments including server-side and IoT devices
+  - Nowadays used in various environments including server-side

 ----